w3f/polkadot-wiki/includes/definitions.md

 *[Active Nomination]: A validator that produces blocks in the current era and earns staking rewards.
+*[Adaptive Quorum Biasing]: A system used in Governance V1 to alter the effective supermajority required to make it easier or more difficult for a proposal to pass, depending on turnout and origin (Council or public); that has been replaced with the approval and support system in OpenGov.
 *[Alexander]: The fourth and now defunct PoC-4 testnet for Polkadot.
+*[Alternating Voting Timetable]: A system to vote on Council and public referenda in Governance V1.
 *[Asset Hub]: A system chain for asset management and more.
 *[Attestation]: A validator's message on parachain block validity.
 *[Auction (Parachain)]: An old method for parachains to access Polkadot by bidding for a parachain slot.